Pulps Reprints Review

 While it did have some continuing characters like Quinn’s Julies de Grandin and Manly Wade Wellman‘s characters, it’s only foray into the world of “hero pulps” (or in this case “villain pulps”) was their short-lived series staring villain Doctor Satan, written by pulp scribe Paul Ernst (better known for The Avenger), who would be featured on the cover.
 Now Altus Press has released “The Complete Tales of Doctor Satan” so all can enjoy them.

 Doctor Satan has the distinction of being the longest running of the pulp villains!
-He lasted for eight stories over the course of a year, from August 1933 to August 1934.
-During that time he appeared on the cover three times.
+He lasted for eight stories over the course of a year, from August 1935 to September 1936.
+During that time he appeared on the cover two times, with the first and seventh stories.
 Sadly, it appeared that the readers of Weird Tales did not take to the character.
-Despite the fact that WT had run prior occult detectives stories (the aforementioned Jules de Grandin, who lasted about 90 stories), the readers complained whenever Doctor Satan appeared, claiming that WT was changing.
+Despite the fact that WT had run prior occult detectives stories (the aforementioned Jules de Grandin, who lasted about 90 stories), the readers complained when Doctor Satan appeared, claiming that WT was changing.

 The stories of Doctor Satan were pretty basic.
 All of them pitted the evil Doctor Satan against Ascott Keane, an occult detective.
 We know that Keane was independently wealthy and acted as a dilettante.
 He was aided by his secretary/assistant Beatrice Dale.
 Both Satan and Keane used occult powers — not fakery or the like.